Call center best practices: The Good, Bad and Ugly

 It might be a tiring day or the last hour of your shift.
 But, don’t let that make you sound uninterested.
 Great conversations start with the most exciting voices.
 Even if you assist them well, your low energy will make your effort seem half-baked.

 What do you lose?
 Customer’s contentment and your brand’s passion.
 You’ll look like a brand that has a helpline just for the sake of it.

 How to solve it?— Try your best to sound excited.
-But, in case of a really bad day, have a pre-recorded welcome message uploaded in your phone system.
+But, in case of a really bad day, have a pre-recorded welcome message uploaded to your phone system.
 Just turn it on, so that you’ll have some time to prepare yourself for directly talking to the customer.

 9. You follow up at odd hours

 No one likes to be woken up in the middle of a peaceful night’s sleep to hear someone ask if they could set up a demo.
 This would be one of the most unpardonable screw-ups.
 Always be conscious of your prospect’s time zone.
 Else you’ll just lose a potential customer.